US STOCKS-Wall St gains 1 pct, lifted by gold, earnings and data

 “Yesterday I think was a bit out of line ...
 But I think the trend is that the market is consolidating, that we’re going to see a little bit of a pullback here over the next month and a half or so, and then we’ll get on to greener pastures,” said Brian Amidei, managing director at HighTower Advisors in Palm Desert, California.

-Coca-Cola Co stock rose 5.7 percent to $42.37, after rising intraday to $42.48, its highest since 1998,and ranked as the Dow’s biggest percentage gainer.
+Coca-Cola Co shares rose 5.7 percent to $42.37, after rising intraday to $42.48, their highest since 1998, and giving the Dow its biggest boost.
 The stock’s surge followed Coca-Cola’s earnings on Tuesday, when the world’s largest soft drinker maker reported a higher-than-expected profit and a deal to unload some distribution territory to five independent U.S. bottlers.

-The stock of Johnson & Johnson, another Dow component, touched a record high of $83.54 after the diversified healthcare company reported better-than-expected first-quarter earnings.
+The stock of another Dow component Johnson & Johnson touched a record high of $83.54 after the diversified healthcare company reported better-than-expected first-quarter earnings.
 J&J shares ended up 2.1 percent at $83.44.

 S&P 500 earnings are now expected to have risen 1.8 percent in the first quarter, based on actual results from 42 companies and estimates for the rest, up from a recent estimate of 1.1 percent growth.